bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/trinity_document.md

 ## About

-This file was added in an update on 19/06/2024 and the password was found on the same day.
-This document confirmed that one of the system users was involved in the so-called Trinity.
+This file was added in an update on the 19th of June 2024, and the password was found on the same day.
+This document confirmed that one of the system users, Strassman, was involved in the so-called Trinity.

 ***